harumuki/thorsten-hans.com/_posts/2017-02-24-integrating-angular-and-electron-using-ngx-electron.md

 ---
 GitHub Electron makes crafting cross-platform desktop applications really simple.
 You can take any existing website or *Single Page Application* (*SPA*) and just wrap it into a native container.
 Those containers (powered by *Chromium* and *Node.js*) could easily be distributed to all major desktop operating systems like *Windows*, *macOS* or *Linux*.

 On the other side is *Angular* as a full-blown application framework for building robust *SPAs*. *Angular* makes building *SPAs* fun and provides a rich set of APIs to get everything done, inside of the client.
 However, sometimes you need a deeper integration.
-For example, you want to call into *Electron’s* main-process to execute some *Node.js* script like reading files from a directory or do some other processing using *Node.js*.
-In those cases, you could utilize *Electron’s* APIs.
+For example, you want to call into *Electron's* main-process to execute some *Node.js* script like reading files from a directory or do some other processing using *Node.js*.
+In those cases, you could utilize *Electron's* APIs.

 There is an existing `@types/electron` package, which provides typings for *TypeScript* developers.
-But due to the fact that *Electron* is relying on a `window.require()` method, which is only available inside of *Electron’s* renderer process.
+But due to the fact that *Electron* is relying on a `window.require()` method, which is only available inside of *Electron's* renderer process.
 Using those typings directly to access any of those APIs will result in tsc compilation errors. *Just ask Google or StackOverflow*, there are plenty of posts where developers are looking for a proper solution to get access to *Electron* APIs from within *Angular* apps.

 ----

-There are some ugly workarounds how to achieve this, most of them actually don’t work.
+There are some ugly workarounds how to achieve this, most of them actually don't work.
 Some of the workarounds will help to get it **somehow** up and running.
 Using those workarounds results in losing all strong types provided by `@types/electron`.

-That’s the reason why I wrote `ngx-electron` a small package, which wraps all the *Electron* API’s exposed to the renderer process into a single `ElectronService`.
+That's the reason why I wrote `ngx-electron` a small package, which wraps all the *Electron* API's exposed to the renderer process into a single `ElectronService`.
 `ngx-electron` is a frictionless way to use Electron APIs with strong types inside of *Angular* apps.
-You can consume `ngx-electron` either by `npm` or `yarn`, just add it to the list of dependencies and you’re ready to go.
+You can consume `ngx-electron` either by `npm` or `yarn`, just add it to the list of dependencies and you're ready to go.

 ```bash
 yarn add ngx-electron --save